-No, Machate told us.
-It’s too generic a term.
-What she did was define the different types of editorial roles and urged us not only to understand these differences but also to spread the word . . . to fellow EFA members, current clients and perhaps especially potential clients.
-“People say authors don’t know there are different kinds of editors,” Machate noted, adding, “Distinguishing makes you stand out.”
+The word “editor” is often too generic a term, Machate told us.
+That’s why she defined the different types of editorial roles and urged us not only to understand these differences but also to spread the word…to fellow EFA members, current clients, and perhaps especially potential clients.
+“Many authors don’t know there are different kinds of editors,” Machate noted, adding, “Distinguishing makes you stand out.”

 The Book Doctor